Mahesh Manjrekar

-Mahesh Vaman Manjrekar (Marathi pronunciation: [məɦeːʃ maːɲd͡zɾekəɾ]; born 16 August 1958) is an Indian actor, film director, screenwriter and producer who works primarily in Hindi films, alongside Marathi and Telugu films.
-He is credited with directing the critically acclaimed films Vaastav: The Reality (1999), Astitva (2000) and Viruddh...
+Mahesh Vaman Manjrekar (Marathi pronunciation: [məɦeːʃ maːɲd͡zɾekəɾ]; born 16 August 1958) is an Indian actor, film director, screenwriter and producer who works primarily in Hindi, Marathi and Telugu films.
+He is best known for directing Vaastav: The Reality (1999), Astitva (2000) and Viruddh...
 Family Comes First (2005).
-He has won a National Film Award for Best Feature Film in Marathi for Astitva and two Star Screen Awards.
-He is also the host of the reality show, Bigg Boss Marathi since 2018.
+He won a National Film Award, seven Maharashtra State Film Awards, four Filmfare Awards Marathi, a Filmfare Award, four Zee Chitra Gaurav Puraskar, four MFK Awards and two Star Screen Awards.
+In 2023, He was honoured with the V. Shantaram Award, Maharashtra's highest award in the field of cinema.
+He was also the host of the reality show, Bigg Boss Marathi from 2018 until 2023.

 Early life

-Mahesh Manjrekar was born on 16 August 1958 in Bombay, Bombay state.
+Mahesh Manjrekar was born on 16 August 1958 in Mumbai, Maharashtra, India.
+He completed his schooling at Don Bosco High School in Mumbai and later attended the University of Mumbai for his higher education.
+He developed an interest in acting from an early age and began performing in theatre while in college.
+In 1984, he began his acting career with the Marathi stage play Aflatoon.